 The shruti box is a reed instrument activated by a hand-pumped system of bellows, and is typically used to sustain drones the accompany singing or other instruments.
 The shruti box was customized or “prepared” by removing some of its reeds, to foreground the sound of air passing through where the reed would resonate.

-The Modified Boombox used interconnected cassettes whose tape travels from the first deck which records, to the second deck that plays back, a classic tape delay technique that takes on unique characteristics based on the specific boombox being used.
-Effects include cross-responsive tape processes of concurrent delay, echo, pitch bending, equalization and gentle feedback.
+The Modified Boombox was modified to be used with custom interconnected cassettes whose tape travels from the first deck which records, to the second deck that plays back, a classic accretionary tape delay technique that takes on unique characteristics based on the specific boombox being used, reminiscent of the diffusion techniques of Terry Riley and Pierre-André Arcand.
+Its effects include cross-responsive tape processes of concurrent delay, echo, pitch bending, equalization and gentle feedback.

-The conditions surrounding the bellows and electronics were an essential component of the duo setup in space and in recording.
+The conditions surrounding the prepared shruti box and the Modified Boombox were an essential component of the duo setup in space and in recording.
 Internal and external behavior was recorded by internal and external microphones in the Modified Boombox, while manual acoustic filtering gestures were performed around its speakers, as well as between the prepared shruti box and the microphones–to balance tactile techniques with those of no contact.

 It may be incidental, conjected, manufactured (ideally observed), undifferentiated, captured, reproduced but not repeated.

-Developments for the amplification of Coppice’s music occurred in two compositions for bellows and electronic processes, (The Flavor of Missing) Mortar (2011) and Snow (2011).
-These compositions extended the interactions between bellows and electronics to include those between the amplifying loudspeakers and the acoustic identity of the performance spaces.
+Developments for amplified live performances for prepared shruti box occurred in (The Flavor of Missing) Mortar (2011), which extended the interactions between the instrument and the electronic processes to include those between the amplifying loudspeakers and the acoustic identity of the performance spaces (controlled feedback).